spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/revenue-marketing/sdr/index.html.md

 ### Geo BDR Account Prioritization Model

+#### ICP - Ideal Customer Profile

+* **High LAM** - High # of Estimated Dev Count left to purchase GitLab (you will need to consider the number in relation to employee size)
+* **High DB QS** - High Demandbase Qualification Score (greater than 70)
+* **SAL Insights** - Detail any SAL/AE given direction: sometimes found in Account Rank Notes/AE Notes fields
+* **Persons with LIMs** - Uncover via Demandbase or SFDC reporting that there has been recent engagement from persons at account
+* **Tech Used** - List technologies they use that signal they may be a good fit
+* **Triggers** - List any compelling events or “Why’s” that signal this is a good time to reach out.
+If there are none, write “None”.

+Please add the above ICP Notes to your Account Research Fields on Salesforce

-**Account Scoring & Prioritization**
+#### Account Scoring & Prioritization

 The next step after identifying all of the Net New focus accounts in a region is to prioritize them.
-The scoring model below should be used to determine the Net New Account Tier which will help guide prioritization and prospecting efforts using the Outbound Prospecting Framework (below).
+The scoring model below should be used to determine the Priority level of the Net New Account which will help guide prioritization and prospecting efforts using the Outbound Prospecting Framework (below).

-`A Tier Accounts` - Have at least 4 out of 5 qualifiers below

-`B Tier Accounts` - Have 3 out of 5 qualifiers below

-`C Tier Accounts` - Have 2 out of 5 qualifiers below

-`D Tier Accounts` - Have 1 out of 5 qualifiers below

-`F Tier Accounts` - Have 0 out of 5 qualifiers OR zero direct revenue potential in the next 3 years
+`Priority 1 Actively Working Accounts (15%)`
+* Strong ICP Qualities
+* Compelling Triggers
+* Strategy is Tailored and Targeted
+* Future based next step dates
+* Specific next step notes

+`Priority 2 Actively Working Accounts (35%)`
+* ICP qualities
+* No Triggers
+* Strategy is Targeted (persona/industry based)
+* Future based next step dates updated weekly/bi-weekly
+* Next step notes should just include week #

+`Priority 3 Actively Working Accounts (50%)`
+* ICP qualities
+* No Recent Triggers
+* Strategy is nurture based
+* Future based next step dates updated monthly
+* Next step notes should just include recent release # or event invite

-**Account Scoring Qualifiers:**
+**Other Good Account Scoring Qualifiers:**
 *  Current CE Usage
 *  250+ employees in IT/TEDD positions
 *  Good Fit Industry / Vertical (High Growth, Technology, Financial, Healthcare, Regulated Business)